dishwasher repair service

 4. Leaking Water

-- Clogged Drain Pump: A clogged pump may cause water to spill over from the bottom of the dishwasher.
-Check and clear the pump area.
+• Clogged Drain Pump: A clogged drain pump could cause water to overflow from the bottom of the dishwasher.
+Check and clean out the pump area.

-- Overloading: Overloading the dishwasher or placing dishes incorrectly can sometimes cause water to spill out during the wash cycle.
+• Overloaded: Overloading the dishwasher or incorrect placement of dishes may also cause water to overflow at different points in the wash cycle.

 5. Dishwasher Making Strange Noises